ajdevries/indicia/README.md

 ### Indicia
 The component that glues every thing together.
 First it lists all the photos from a `Lister` component (S3 bucket).
 Then it reads and parses the EXIF tags using a `Reader`, and then is stores the photo and their tags in to a `Storage` engine, i.e. `BoltStorage`.

+### HTTP Server
+This is used to display the photos including the meta data and search them.

+# Performance
+When the first part was finished I tried to made the indexing faster.
+Indexing the 129 photos with one `Reader` took __53.864118121s__.

+With the current structure it is possible to make the Readers concurrent in a workerpool, after doing this and enabling 4 workers, the indexing took __14.55569812s__

 # How to build